Montgomery County Whiplash Injury Lawyer

 What Does it Take to Have a Successful Whiplash Injury Claim?

 It’s important in all accident cases—including those where whiplash injuries are present—to act swiftly.
 From securing medical help to obtaining legal representation, there’s nothing to be gained by waiting to act.
 The recovery process usually begins by filing a claim with an insurance company.
 If the claim is rejected or fair agreement can’t be secured, then a lawsuit may need to be filed.

 Likewise, in many cases, the symptoms don’t appear for several days after the accident, a fact that often raises the suspicion of insurers and the at-fault party.
 That’s where we come in.
-A Montgomery County whiplash lawyer from our team may be able to help collect the evidence necessary to prove your case.
+A lawyer from our team may be able to help collect the evidence necessary to prove your case.
 Likewise, we’ll work with you during the negotiation or settlement process.

 Our law firm has extensive experience with whiplash cases.
 When you work with Rubin, Glickman, Steinberg & Gifford P.C., one of our attorneys will help you obtain the proper medical documentation and present your situation to the insurance company.
 As skilled negotiators, we’ll push hard to obtain a settlement that fully compensates you for the challenges you’re facing.
-If we can’t obtain a reasonable settlement, our whiplash attorneys in Montgomery County will protect your rights at trial.
+If we can’t obtain a reasonable settlement, our attorneys will protect your rights at trial.

-If you’re struggling with symptoms related to a whiplash injury, speak with a qualified whiplash lawyer about your options as soon as possible.
+If you’re struggling with symptoms related to a whiplash injury, speak with a qualified car accident lawyer about your options as soon as possible.
 The experienced Southeastern Pennsylvania whiplash injury attorneys at Rubin, Glickman, Steinberg & Gifford will meet with you one-on-one to discuss your case and any potential obstacles during a free consultation.